hackl/tikz-network/README.md

 Nowadays, a variety of great visualization tools are available, which helps to structure, filter, manipulate and of course to visualize the networks.
 However, they come with some limitations, including the need for specific software tools, difficulties to embed the outputs properly in a `LaTeX` file (e.g. font type, font size, additional equations and math symbols needed,...) and challenges in the post-processing of the graphs, without rerunning the software tools again.

-In order to overcome this issues, the package `tkz-network` was created.
+In order to overcome this issues, the package `tikz-network` was created.
 Some of the features are:

 - `LaTeX` is a standard for scientific publications and widely used
 - beside `LaTeX` no other software is needed